Citrinate/CS2Script/README.md

 ### Item Inspection

 View detailed item information in Steam inventories or on the Steam marketplace.
-Each ASF bot can inspect one item per second, so the more bots you have, the faster you'll be able to inspect large amounts of items.
 This can be disabled under "Settings" if you're also using another tool that provides a similar feature.

 [![Inventory Items](/screenshots/thumbnails/inventory_items.png)](/screenshots/inventory_items.png) [![Market Items](/screenshots/thumbnails/market_items.png)](/screenshots/market_items.png)